tytydraco/yessleep/out/I_currently_have_70k_dollars_of_hush_money_to_not_talk_about_my_first_day_at_my_new_school.md

 "It's *Caines–*" I started to correct him, before the words were drawn from my lips, the cold sting of his palm slamming into my cheek.
 The sound made me cringe, skin against skin.
 It was a simple and yet terrifying gesture that reminded me I was not allowed to speak.
 Which was my sudden new reality.
 The force of the hit almost sent me stumbling  back, and I did sort of sway backwards on my heel, narrowly avoiding falling straight on my ass.

-Before I could formulate words in my mouth, the guy grabbed my shoulder and started dragging me, not inside the school's entrance, a set of automatic doors which was the only modern thing about the place, but across rough tarmac towards what looked like an abandoned football field that used to hold pep rallies and weekly games, now converted into what almost looked like a fire drill from first glance.
+Before I could formulate words in my mouth, the guy grabbed my shoulder and started dragging me, not inside the school's entrance, a set of automatic doors which was the only modern thing about the place, but across rough tarmac towards what looked like an abandoned football field that used to hold pep rallies and weekly games.
+Now  converted into what almost looked like a fire drill from first glance.
+I kept going, unsure where I was going, of what the fuck was going on in front of me.

 There were four lines.
-A, B, C, and D. And the buzzing sound in my head collapsed into a low whine.
-I felt goosebumps across the bare flesh of my arms, my jacket suddenly having a mind of its own.
+A, B, C, and D. The buzzing sound in my head collapsed into a low whine as I got closer, or more appropriately, I was shoved against my will.
+Goosebumps prickled across the bare flesh of my arms, my jacket suddenly having a mind of its own.

-I can only describe it as the sensation of opening an oven and being blasted in the face with intense heat.
+I can only describe it as the sensation of opening an oven too early and being blasted in the face with intense heat.

 It wasn't quite heat that hung in the air, however.
 It was something I couldn't explain, a static buzz hanging above me and playing with my hair.
 Getting closer, it started to build in my throat like a thick paste, suffocating my lungs.

 Stumbling forwards, the guard shoving me closer to the field, I started to realize what this sensation which was ripping me apart was.
 It was them.
-These kids, what looked like eighteen and nineteen year olds, were in the same position as me, their wrists cuffed in front of them, surrounded by a deluge of guard's treating them like… animals.
+These kids, what looked like eighteen and nineteen year olds, that were in the same position as me, their wrists cuffed in front of them, surrounded by a deluge of guard's treating them like… animals.

-The A's were the odd ones out.
+The A's were the odd ones out I noticed.

 While the other groups were filled with pushing and shoving and swearing at each other, attacking guard's and screaming, the A's stood silently– and bizarrely, were each wearing a pair of bright red rubber gloves.